-The damage to the environment could be enormous but it may then be dwarfed by the size of your fine!
+The damage to the environment could be enormous, but the size of your fine may then dwarf it!

 9. Buy Secondhand First

-When you do feel that you absolutely have to buy new items, always try to seek out second-hand items first.
-There are usually some great deals to be had on Gumtree, Craigslist, and eBay not forgetting thrift stores of course.
+When you feel that you absolutely have to buy new items, always seek out second-hand items first.
+There are usually some great deals to be had on Gumtree, Craigslist, and eBay, not forgetting thrift stores, of course.

 Thrift stores especially are great for finding and donating pre-loved items.
-Not to mention the fact that you can find some very nice products at ridiculously cheap prices!
+Not to mention the fact that you can find some very nice products at ridiculously low prices!

 10. Never Buy On Impulse

 This gives my brain the time to look at the purchase from every angle so that I can make an informed decision.
-Very often I find that I don’t make the purchase or, even better, I find a cheaper alternative.
+I often find that I don’t make the purchase or, even better, I find a cheaper alternative.

-Not only has this self-imposed time out saved me money it has also saved resources at every level.
+Not only has this self-imposed time out saved me money, but it has also saved resources at every level.